wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==
+= 2.4.0 =
+* Refactor how we add code to pages which should eliminate how many times it is added
+* Numerous Bug Fixes and a few new filters

 = 2.3.2 =
 * Add opt out for copy tracking